-During the financial year, the Group conducted the Youth Mental Health Initiative in accordance with the funding agreement it had entered into with the Commonwealth of Australia.
-In addition, the Group has conducted other programs, funded by both the Commonwealth of Australia and other fund providers, which support and complement the Youth Mental Health Initiative.
-The Group has, through these additional programs, including EPYS and the School Support program, increased its presence in the mental health sector and is now able to provide a more comprehensive service to the youth of Australia.
-The Group increased the number of headspace centres to 55 during the year and an additional 15 new centres will be opened on an annual basis in each new round under the main headspace program.
-This has lead to an increase in the headspace services available within the community, combined with organic growth from existing centres as they move from a developing stage in their lifecycle to fully established centres.
+During the financial year, the Group conducted the Youth Mental Health Initiative in accordance with the funding agreement with the Commonwealth of Australia.
+In addition, the Group has conducted other programs, funded by both the Commonwealth of Australia and other fund providers such as the Victorian Government, which support and complement the Youth Mental Health Initiative.
+The Group has, through these additional programs, including hYEPP and the Outreach Teams to Schools program, increased its presence in the mental health sector and is now able to provide a more comprehensive service to the youth of Australia.
+The Group increased the number of headspace centres to 67 during the year and an additional 15 new centres will be opened on an annual basis in each new round under the main headspace program.
+This has led to an increase in the headspace services available within the community, combined with organic growth from existing centres as they move from a developing stage in their lifecycle to fully established centres.
 All these activities are supported by the funding agreements currently in place which sets out this intended growth of the Group.

-Significant Changes in the State Of Affairs
+Significant Changes in the State of Affairs